10 Best Practices When Sending Birthday Cards to Employees

 4. Keep it light

 Birthdays are a time for celebration!
 Give your employees reason to smile with a funny birthday card that will make their whole day brighter.
 “Hope your birthday brings you many happy reasons to celebrate!” is one example of a simple yet light and cheery birthday greeting.
-If a funny birthday card is right up your employees’ alley, check out our Shoebox line of funny business birthday cards—you and your employees will love them!

 5. Make it timely